fractal-analytics-platform/fractal-tasks-template/DEVELOPERS_GUIDE.md

 ```
 or, simply close the terminal.

-1. You can install your package to run it locally as in:
+3. You can install your package to run it locally as in (run from within your package folder):
 ```console
 python -m pip install -e .
 ```